The gateway to Queensland’s beautiful Whitsunday Islands

 Find yourself at a nice bar with live bands before checking in to a more rowdy backpacker bars or even an Irish Pub (yes, they are everywhere) before you know it the mixture of dance-floor grooves and all-night warm weather will have you ready to hit the hay but only at around sunrise.

-The Whitsundays most popular island and the base of exploration is Hamilton Island, which is easily accessed by plane or if you are nearby on the coast catching a ferry may be a cheaper option.
+The Whitsundays most popular island and the base of exploration is Hamilton Island, which is easily accessed by plane or helicopter from the mainland or if you are staying nearby on the coast catching a ferry may be a cheaper option and just as scenic!

 If you aren’t keen on going to all the islands, Hamilton Island is the best spot to take in all the Whitsundays has to offer from just a singular location.